 The dating site will tell you exactly what other people that viewed your profile liked about you.
 You will get a notification on who viewed your profile and what they liked about you.
 Then you can also view their profile and even send them a ‘DM’ is you so wish.

-As you use the platform, AI will keep learning your preferences, and will occasionally server you with the ‘Most Compatible’ partners.
+As you use the platform, AI will keep learning your preferences.
+Do you like them short, tall, thick, or skinny.
+Perhaps you’re into regions and are in search for Asian women, African women, American women, or Eastern European women.
+Whatever your interest are, the AI will occasionally serve you with the ‘Most Compatible’ partners.
 This method is not perfect, but Hinge believes that users are eight times more likely to have a pleasant date with other users it presents to them as ‘Most Compatible’ than anybody else.